 - Pinch of saffron

-1 Put water, salt, garlic, bay leaves, and olive oil into 4 to 5 quart pot and bring to a hard boil.
+1 Make the court bouillon: Put water, salt, garlic, bay leaves, and olive oil into 4 to 5 quart pot and bring to a hard boil.
 Boil for several minutes, to infuse the water with the bay leaves and garlic.
 You should be able to smell the aroma of the garlic.

 Serve fish with a slice of lemon.